-At the time of writing, the issue of patient safety is very high on the Board's agenda, with its committees considering in May 2022 a number of papers evidencing harm and expressing their concern about the safety of patients in the current operating climate.
+At the time of writing, the issue of patient safety is very high on the Trust Board's agenda, with its committees considering a number of papers evidencing harm and expressing their concern about the safety of patients in the current operating climate.
+I have attached the most up to date action plan (Reducing Patient Harm Action Plan).
+This plan has been presented and discussed at the organisation's Trust Board meetings since July 2022 and most recently in November 2022.